santiagxf/trunkbased-mlops/README.md

 This repository contains all the required elements to deploy a model for hate detection in portuguese based on `PyTorch` and `transformers` and serve it using a REST endpoint.
 In this proposed scenario, the teams work with the trunk-based development workflow to collaborate with others.
 The MLOps teams, uses either `GitHub Actions` or `Azure DevOps` to ensure that the workflow is followed, and the quality of the code is the expected.
 This allows to implement continuous delivery of the model using a method `champion/challenger` for deciding when to deploy a new version of the model.
 To detect if a new model worth to be deployed, the model is subject to a McNemar test to identify if new proposed models (challenger) make different mistakes than the current champion.

+> See [How git repository interacts with Azure ML workspace](docs/workflow.md) for a reference about how people is suppose to interact with the repository.

 ## Landing trunk-based development in ML projects

 Machine Learning models are a combination of data and code.
 As a consecuence, versioning the code is not enought nor versioning the data.
 In git workflow, `main` represents the official history of the solution, in our case the model, and should always be deployable.
 How can we make `main` always deployable considering that what we want to deploy is not the source code but the model?
 The model itself, which is the output of the training process, is the result of combining the model source code with the data.